 After each paper strip has been cut begin placing them around one of circles you cut in the beginning step, with the hole-punched edge facing out.
 Make sure each strip is placed even in length and each strip slightly overlaps the strip before it.

 I began hot gluing the paper strips around the circle, making sure to get them straight across from each other as best as possible.
-This tip will allow your ornament to tie closed with ease.
+This tip will allow your ornament to tie close with ease.

-Place the second, circle cut out on top of the center of the ornament.
+Place the second circle cut out, on top of the center of the ornament.

 String ribbon through the holes of each strip...

-and gently pull closed and tie a knot.
+gently pull closed then tie a knot.

 To keep the holiday theme going I added felt holly and berries.